-Results Based Agri-environmental Payment Scheme (RBAPs)
+Results Based Agri-environmental Payment Scheme

-This is a three and a half year project in Ireland and Spain working with farmers and stakeholders developing ways to reward farmers for delivering biodiversity on their lands.
+RBAPs was a three and a half year project in Ireland and Spain working with farmers and stakeholders developing ways to reward farmers for delivering biodiversity on their lands.
 The key element of the results-based method of delivering payments is that the amount of money paid to the farmer, reflects the quality of wildlife (biodiversity) that is delivered on their farmed land.
 Whilst the focus is mostly in Leitrim, Shannon Callows and Spain, many of the links below may be helpful to those exploring this more:

 - Report to download Here.

 - Case study of North Connemara and Aran Island can be downloaded Here.

 - Case study of Iveragh Peninsula can be downloaded Here.

 Other Useful Farming for Nature Websites

 Agricology aims to share practical information about sustainable farming based on agroecological principles. www.agricology.co.uk

 Blackstairs Farming Futures EIP aims to adopt innovative approaches to add value to the Blackstairs hill farming system whilst simultaneously improving habitat condition.
 View here.